 Because of this, we continue to believe that Safe Capital should form a core pillar of the fraud risk mitigation strategy of conveyancing practices.

-Following feedback from our initial pilot study, for a fixed annual fee we now provide firms with:
+Following feedback from our initial pilot study, for a fixed annual fee our service now includes:

-The feedback we received highlighted that an additional benefit of our platform that would add value to the proposition was to include training for law firm staff members about Friday Afternoon Fraud, CEO Fraud and Invoice Fraud.
+The feedback we received from our pilot study was that we should include training for law firm staff members about Friday Afternoon Fraud, CEO Fraud and Invoice Fraud.

 These are now available through the Safe Capital platform as separate training modules.
 Firms can schedule regular training for team members, ensure new team members complete training as part of their onboarding process and export training records to your firm's central CPD records.

 We want to work with several law firms who are willing to:

 Whilst we are happy to answer questions about the Safe Capital proposition, we are looking for firms who can take an agile approach to a two month study - we want to have all participating firms live on our platform by Friday 27th November, with the study concluding on Friday 29th January 2021.

 We believe Safe Capital will be of greatest benefit to firms doing up to and including around 100 transactions per month, though we are happy to work with firms of any size.

 We will conduct a short interview with you about how you found Safe Capital and to take onboard any feedback you may have to help us shape and improve the product for the future.
 In addition, we may ask to speak to members of your team if they have provided us with feedback during the course of the study too.

 A good outcome for us from the study would be that: